ibrahimsaleem/EncoderThinking/README.md

 ## How does it work?

 1. **Input:**
-   You (or your AI) provide the current training step/state (e.g., "Start autoencoder training with MNIST dataset").
+   You (or your AI) provide the current training step/state (e.g., "Start encoder-decoder training with MNIST dataset").
 2. **Reasoning:**
    The server uses Beam Search or MCTS to explore possible next steps, scoring and prioritizing them.
 3. **Output:**